commercialhaskell/haskellers/README.md

     GRANT ALL PRIVILEGES ON DATABASE <dbname> TO <name>;
     \q
     ```
-5. Rename `config/postgres-dummy.yml` to `config/postgres.yml` and edit it to reflect the choices you made in step 4.
+5. Edit `config/db/postgresql.yml` to reflect the choices you made in step 4.

 6. Rename `SESCred-dummy.hs` to `SESCred.hs`.
 Replace the `fake-secret-key` and `fake-access-key` with random, unguessable strings.